The National War College annually hosts roughly 220 mid-career students

 maintaining a teaching seminar size of thirteen students for core courses

-6100-6600, NWC runs seventeen seminars simultaneously for each of these
+6100-6600, NWC runs sixteen seminars simultaneously for each of these

 core courses, each under the tutelage of a faculty seminar leader.